 Have you sometimes had a scary thought flash through your mind?

-When you are standing on a tall building, there seemed to be a voice telling you to jump down.
-You can even imagine yourself lying in a pool of blood.
+When you are standing on top of a tall building, there seemed to be a voice telling you to jump down.
+You can even imagine yourself lying motionless on the ground.

-Or you might be just having a usual day, either working or relaxing, and a disturbing thought appeared in your mind.
+Or perhaps you are just having a usual day, either working or relaxing, and a disturbing thought appeared in your mind.
 It could be something that made you embarrassed in the past or a frightening thought of harming yourself or others.

 If you had experienced it before, you are not alone.
 Research has shown that 94% of people across the world have experienced unwanted or intrusive thoughts, images, or impulses before.